anmolvj/miah-jeffra-portfolio/src/pages/book/the-fabulous-ekphrastic-fantastic.md

     message: I read The Fabulous Fantastic Ekphrastic! with multiple browser tabs open at all times—perhaps the perfect response to modern life that a book has ever evoked in me.
+  - reviewerName: Ruminate Magazine
+    message: Miah Jeffra’s book of essays provides a journey as split—and splitting—as the human experience.
+The person snaps off the page.
+And there is unbelievable freedom in that.
 linksToBuy:
   - label: Buy Here!
     linkImage: